datamapper/dm-more/adapters/dm-couchdb-adapter/README.txt

   - port should be specified (couchdb defaults to port 5984)

 You should now be able to use resources and their properties and have them stored to couchdb.
+NOTE: 'type' is currently a reserved property, used to map couch documents to ruby models.

 == Views
 Special consideration has been made to help work with couch views.
 You can define them in the model using the view function and then use Model.auto_migrate! to add the views for Model to the database, or DataMapper.auto_migrate! to add the views for all models to the database.